Popular now on KPCC

-Natalie Chudnovsky is an associate producer for AirTalk.
+Natalie Chudnovsky is a producer for AirTalk.

 Prior to joining KPCC, she interned with KCRW’s "All Things Considered," helped out on the "Taboo Tales" podcast and developed ESL materials.
 She’s also written and done editorial work for publications such as TravelAge West, MovieMaker Magazine, Time Out LA and The Daily Bruin.